zudl/UniRx/README.md

 ### Operator optimizations

 Some of the time-based operators were optimized to eliminate memory allocations.
 For example, `Throttle` operator allocates a new scheduler subscription on every OnNext call.
 To avoid such allocations `ThrottleNonAlloc`, `ThrottleFirstNonAlloc` and `DelayNonAlloc` operators were introduced.
 These operators utilize a single scheduler subscription allocated on Subscribe to periodically check if the next value should be emitted.
-For framecount-based operators `ThrottleFrame` and `ThrottleFirstFrame`, the original implementations were optimized in the same way.
+For framecount-based operators `ThrottleFrame`, `ThrottleFirstFrame` and `DelayFrame`, the original implementations were optimized in the same way.

 ### Helper methods